-- Global Programs: Support for global programs such as international studies, Africana studies, East Asian studies, Islamic studies, Jewish studies, and Latin American studies will enable us to forge unique partnerships and programming.
+- Global Programs: Support for global programs such as international studies, Africana studies, East Asian studies, Islamic studies, Jewish studies, and Latin American, Caribbean, and Latinx studies will enable us to forge unique partnerships and programming.

 - Durable Research Infrastructure: Sometimes, unforeseen costs can arise in the midst of a complex research project, or a scientist might require new resources to access the university’s shared infrastructure facilities.
 Durable research infrastructure funds assure our scientists and scholars that their research will continue, no matter the circumstances.

 Enriching the Humanities